gowon/Serilog.Sinks.DynamicSwitch/README.md

 }
 ```

-Next, add the level switch collection to your services collection:
+#### Using Dependency Injection

+To support the retrieval of switches through dependency injection, there is a simple extention method to add the collection to the services container.
+If a collection is not passed, the global `LoggingLevelSwitchCollection.Current` will be added to the container:

 ```csharp
 .ConfigureServices((hostContext, services) =>